NShan9297/Election_Analysis/README.md

     Arapahoe: 6.7% (24,801 total votes)

     With the largest County Turnout (number of votes) seen in Denver

+- The candidates were obtained by using the print function which printed every time the candidates name was present in the file.
+To get it to 1 occurrence for each candidate, we then utilized an 'if' statment to iterate through the data and print every name one time only.

 - The breakdown of the number of votes and the percentage of the total votes each candidate received: